donundeen/C4/README.md

 TODOs:
+- MVP: set width and height for widget separate from the rest of teh CSS, and pass along to embed code.
 - MVP: Headless need to be able to return just the ".c4_html" html or ".c4_data" json, so it can function like an API.
-- CSS for the widget: especially width, height in display mode
 - DONE: MVP: need a proxy for calling external webservices -- MVP: then include as a "insert code snippet" bit
 - MVP need an image proxy as well.